 |Manufactured (shop bought) pancakes and Scotch pancakes||Hollandaise sauce|

-Homemade pancakes and Yorkshire pudding – especially those that contain any ‘sticky’ batter inside
+Homemade pancakes and some Yorkshire pudding – especially those that contain any ‘sticky’ batter inside

 |Some soft-centred chocolates||Bread & butter pudding|

 This is only a guide.
 Do please check ingredients to ensure that you are:

 - not excluding foods unnecessarily